These days, sadly, even a humble old blog needs to touch on the following:

 What’s an affiliate link?

 An affiliate link works in the same way as commission – if you end up buying something through a link on my site then Inside the Travel Lab gets a slice of that money.
 One example would be buying a book on Amazon by clicking through a picture on my site.
-I’ll add an asterisk (*) anywhere where it’s not already obvious that this is an affiliate link.
+You can find out more about affiliate links here.

 Do most sites do this?